loissascha/MangOverlay/README.md

 MangOverlay is an open source GUI app for managing your MangoHud configuration.
 It aims to provide as much flexibility with it's settings as possible.

+## Building from source

+This project was created using [wails.io](https://wails.io).
+Follow their [Getting started](https://wails.io/docs/gettingstarted/installation) guide to setup everything you need.
+Once everything is installed, check your dependencies with `wails doctor` and make sure you install all missing dependencies.
+If everything's installed, you can build this project by running `wails build` inside the root directory.

 ## Installation